frankyeh/DSI-Studio-Website/doc/gui_t3_dt.md

 ## 1. Reconstruct patient and control FIB files

 Patients can be reconstructed in native space with GQI.
-Reference controls should be processed consistently; QSDR controls can be used to construct the population reference database.
+Reference controls should be processed consistently and reconstructed with QSDR into the same template space and resolution before constructing the population reference database.

 ```bash
 dsi_studio --action=rec --source=*.patients.sz --method=4 --param=1.25 --output=*.patients.fz